kartoza/feti/deployment/README-docker.md

 cd /path/to/feti/deployment/
 ```

-Then after you may need to start the containers independently with the commands below, if your docker setup requires sudo privileges do include it.
+Then after you may need to start the containers independently with the commands below.

 ```
-sudo docker start feti_rabbitmq_1 sudo docker start feti_worker_1 sudo docker start feti-dev-web
+docker start feti_rabbitmq_1
+docker start feti_worker_1
+docker start feti-dev-web
 ```
 Then to start the docker development environment.